A contract by which a company hires an employee in Hong Kong. This is a long form contract with detailed provisions on various aspects of employment.

 • Maternity or paternity leave (and maternity or paternity leave pay if employed for 40 weeks or more immediately before the start of the leave).

 A "continuous contract" means a contract for employment by the same employer for four weeks or more, with at least 18 hours worked each week.

 As an employer you must also be aware of the minimum wage requirements under the Minimum Wage Ordinance.

-You must ensure that the wage is not less than the statutory minimum wage, which is currently HKD32.50 per hour worked and will increase to HKD 34.50 per hour worked on 1 May 2017.
+You must ensure that the wage is not less than the statutory minimum wage, which is currently HKD 34.50 per hour worked (as of 1 May 2017).
 The statutory minimum wage applies to all employees, whether they are monthly rated, weekly rated, daily rated, hourly rated, piece-rated, permanent, casual, full-time, part-time, or other employees, regardless of the length of employment.
 Only the following categories of persons are not covered by statutory minimum wage:

 • student interns (see below for details);